 2. Peter's revelation from God was confirmed by an outward sign witnessed by many.
 The Holy Spirit was visibly and unmistakably poured out on Cornelius and his household.
 No one claiming to speak for the Lord today has the same kind of miraculous accompanying signs.
 Charismatics may claim miracles and gifts of healing, but such claims are often false and are not as verifiable as the sign that accompanied Peter's preaching.

 |Image from Blue Letter Bible|

-If I am wrong in whar I believe or how I worship, I want to be corrected by Scripture.
+If I am wrong in what I believe or how I worship, I want to be corrected by Scripture.
 I want to be shown my error and made right.
 God has graciously done that for me many times in my life.
 We should all strive to be open to such biblical correction.
-But as Luther said, "my consceince is held capitive by the word of God" and no church council or charismatic preacher can steer it in a different direction.
+But as Luther said, "my conscience is held captive by the word of God" and no church council or charismatic preacher can steer it in a different direction.

 Heavenly Father, Your word is truth.
 Lead us, Your people, into truth, as Your Spirit teaches us through Your word.
 In Jesus' name for for His glory we ask, Amen.

 Prayer Based on Proverbs 14:19-27: